Quantologics/FX_binary_options_forecaster/README.md

+# Update - due to certain unfortunate life circumstances, I had to suspend the project temporarily - I will get back to it in a matter of months

 # FX Binary Options Forecaster - Under Development!

 The project is currently under development, and it will be updated from time to time with new features.